Now might be the time to update your existing estate plan or seriously consider making one.

 (A trust can also be the right choice for non-complex needs, such as if you don't want your heirs' inheritance to become public.)

 If you have a revocable trust, you can update the trust document to reflect new beneficiaries, trustees, successor trustees, and investment strategy where applicable.
 (Here's our advice on investing during the coronavirus.)
-Coronavirus is a deadly disease, and should your trustee pass away it's important to have a backup to take over the responsibilities.
+Coronavirus is a deadly disease, and should your trustee pass away it's important to have a backup trustee to take over the responsibilities.

 Many people don’t know that you can actually designate someone to receive the money in a checking or savings account, or the investments in a brokerage account.
 When you pass away, these payable-on-death accounts will transfer directly to your named beneficiary.
 You can usually fill out an online form with your bank or brokerage to make the accounts payable on death.